kontainapp/km-releases/GettingStarted.md

 ### Install on a machine with KVM enabled

-For the inpatient, `wget -q -O - https://raw.githubusercontent.com/kontainapp/km-releases/master/kontain-install.sh | bash`.
+For the impatient, `wget -q -O - https://raw.githubusercontent.com/kontainapp/km-releases/master/kontain-install.sh | bash`.

 The script validates prerequisites and places necessary files into `/opt/kontain` directory, then tries to run "Hello, World!" unikernel.